Rhode Island Herbarium

 Place names reflect this history, and situations where the name changed to Euro-centric names or have kept Indigenous names or their variations, derivations, and summarizations.
 For each site, I alternate between the Google Maps, local, and Algonquian names to express the complexities and diverse histories in our landscapes.

-A foundation of this art series is acknowledging and upholding how all Rhode Island waters and lands were First Peoples territory prior to colonization—Narragansett, Wampanoag, Nehântick, Nipmuc, and Pequot.
-Following their examples, wisdom, and resilience, I encourage good stewardship and responsibility of the local waters, lands, and living things.
+Prior to colonization, all Rhode Island waters and lands were territories of Narragansett, Wampanoag, Nehântick, Nipmuc, and Pequot First Peoples.
+Following their examples, wisdom, and resilience, I encourage ecological citizenship in relationship to your local waters, lands, and living things.

 Resources